dkoslicki/CutNorm/README.md

 The ``uis`` and ``vjs`` correspond to the ``x_i`` and ``y_i`` in equation (1) of [1].

+## SDPA details ##
+The SDPA algorithm [2] is based on a Mehrotra-type predictor-corrector infeasible primal-dual interior-point method with the Helmberg, Kojima, Monteiro direction.
+The sparse input format is utilized, and input/output files can be found with extensions ``_SDPAinput.dat-s`` and ``_SDPAoutput.txt``. direction

 ## Citations ##
-[1] Alon, Noga, and Assaf Naor.
-"Approximating the cut-norm via Grothendieck's inequality."
+[1] Alon, N., and Naor, A. "Approximating the cut-norm via Grothendieck's inequality."
 SIAM Journal on Computing 35.4 (2006): 787-803.
+[2]Fujisawa, K., et al. "SDPA (SemiDefinite Programming Algorithm) and SDPA-GMP User’s Manual—Version 7.1.1."
+Department of Mathematical and Computing Sciences, Tokyo Institute of Technology.
+Research Reports on Mathematical and Computing Sciences Series B: Operations Research (2008).